 The extended special permit segment is defined as the special permit segment and the five (5) contiguous miles past each endpoint.

-Attachment B-1 is a route map showing the special permit segment and special permit inspection area.
+Attachment B contains general maps that include the pipeline route map showing the special permit segments and special permit inspection areas and a more detailed map showing the area near the special permit segments.